JustKiddingCode/apvel/README.md

 File structure

-For each organisation WHERE is:
+For each organisation there is this file structure:

 REPORT/ORGANISATION/PUBLISHED/
 REPORT/ORGANISATION/UNPUBLISHED/